Entropy-based models to randomize real-world hypergraphs: Methods

-To evaluate the density of 1s in the incidence matrix in correspondence of which the transition from the sparse to the dense regime happens, let us consider the case $N\gg 1$: more formally, this amounts to consider the asymptotic framework defined by letting $N\to+\infty$ while posing $T=O(L)$, i.e. $p=O(1/N)$.
-Since $p=T/NL$ and $h\equiv T/L$ remains finite, the probability for a generic hyperedge to be empty remains finite as well: consistently, the expected number of empty hyperedges becomes
+To evaluate the density of $1$s in the incidence matrix in correspondence of which the transition from the sparse to the dense regime happens, let us consider the case $N\gg 1$: more formally, this amounts to consider the asymptotic framework defined by letting $N\to+\infty$ while posing $T=O(L)$ - equivalently, defined by posing $p=O(1/N)$.
+Since $p=T/NL$ and $h=T/L$ remains finite, the probability for the generic hyperedge to be empty obeys the relationship